Register

 Each trainee should share one thing they learned today.

-A quick break of fifteen minutes so we can all concentrate on the next piece of work.
+A quick break so we can all concentrate on the next piece of work.

 π Terminal skills workshop